-Almost all of your work will be completed and submitted through Brightspace.
+You are enrolled in an online course.
+All of your work will be completed online and submitted through Brightspace.
 I am available in person, by email, Zoom, phone, etc. for any help you may need.
 It is important to follow the work week-by-week on Brightspace and keep up with due dates.
 Staying organized is the key to success in this course.